-Based on the answers to the desk study questions about reliability (Table 4-1), draw a sketch of the system and conduct a reliability analysis.
+Based on the answers to the desk study questions about reliability (Table 5-1), draw a sketch of the system and conduct a reliability analysis (see methods in Table 5-4).
 (Note that more rigorous reliability analyses rely on methods that allow the innovator to identify the dominant failure modes and visualize the dependencies between failure modes.)